Continuing Coach Education (CCE)

 Core Competencies

 Of the 40 hours required for CCEs, 24 of those hours must be in Core Competencies.
 These are the same Core Competencies on which the Coach Training EDU™ training was built.
-Continuing Coaching Education in Core Competencies include things like communication, active listening, goal setting, and managing accountability.
+Continuing Coaching Education in Core Competencies includes things like communication, active listening, goal setting, and managing accountability.

 Coaching Ethics